Vision for Food

 I am a passionate advocate for a food system that gives everyone access to tasty, healthy nutritious foods within environmental limits.

 A system which addresses hunger, malnutrition and the global obesity crisis.
-A system where citizens, producers, food businesses and governments work together on strategies and solutions which tackle these issues whilst reducing environmental and social impacts.
+A system where citizens, producers, food businesses and governments work together on strategies and solutions which tackle these issues whilst restoring planetary and human health.

 A further 1 billion are malnourished.
 2 billion are overweight or obese.
 It contributes 20-30% of total greenhouse gas emissions and is being impacted by our warming world.
 60% of all biodiversity loss can be attributed to the food system.

 …the current productivist approach to food and focus not just on how we produce food ( more food with less impact), but what kinds of foods we produce.
-A mindest shift is required so we start thinking about optimising numbers of people fed per hectare of land rather than tonnes of food per hectare of land.
+A mindset shift is required so we start thinking about optimising numbers of people fed per hectare of land rather than tonnes of food per hectare of land.
 Sustainable nutrition can be used as a frame to help organisations embed sustainability at the heart of their strategies and help identify opportunities for collaboration to deliver on the ambitions as set out within the Sustainable Development Goals and global climate change commitments.

 It’s going to require radically different business models and new collaborations between business, governments and the civil society, which we are already starting to see emerge.
 Sustainable nutrition is a powerful lens for all those working in the food system, which will enable organisations to identify strategies leading to action and innovation.
-Through the lens of sustainable nutrition, I believe we can start reframing how we produce, consume, and value food.
+Through the lens of sustainable nutrition, I believe we can start reframing how we produce, consume and value food.

 If you have any questions or if I can help you in any way, please do not hesitate to contact me.
 I look forward to hearing from you.